Resume example

 1. Keep it to one page.
 Warehouse resumes should be concise.
 One page with clear metrics and certifications is ideal.

-• No metrics: A warehouse resume without productivity numbers, accuracy rates, or throughput data reads as generic and uncompetitive.
+No metrics.
+A warehouse resume without productivity numbers, accuracy rates, or throughput data reads as generic and uncompetitive.
+Warehouse managers hire based on measurable output, and omitting these numbers forces them to guess your capability.

-• Missing forklift details: Not specifying which forklift types you’re certified on means the employer has to guess or verify separately.
+Missing forklift details.
+Not specifying which forklift types you’re certified on means the employer has to verify your qualifications separately.
+List each type by name, along with the certification date, to make the hiring decision easy.

-• Ignoring WMS experience: If you’ve used a warehouse management system, name it.
-This is an increasingly important keyword for ATS filtering.
+Ignoring WMS experience.
+If you’ve used a warehouse management system, name it by vendor (Manhattan Associates, SAP, Blue Yonder).
+This is an increasingly important keyword for ATS filtering, and WMS fluency reduces training time, which is a direct cost savings for the employer.

-• Vague job descriptions: “Worked in a warehouse” communicates nothing about your capability.
-Describe the facility size, daily volume, and your specific role.
+Vague job descriptions.
+“Worked in a warehouse” communicates nothing about your capability.
+Describe the facility size, daily volume, your specific role (picker, packer, receiver, forklift operator), and your measurable performance within that role.

 Frequently asked questions